Srishti Vashisht, Harshita Mishra, Pawan K. Mishra, Adam Ekielski and Sushama Talegaonkar* Pages 1260 - 1280 ( 21 )

 Human Papillomavirus (HPV), major and minor capsid proteins, genome, classification, infection cycle, malignancies, cancer.

-Department of Pharmaceutics, Delhi Pharmaceutical Sciences and Research University, Govt. of NCT of Delhi, New Delhi, School of Pharmaceutical Education and Research, Jamia Hamdard, New Delhi, Department of Wood Processing, Mendel University in Brno, Brno, Department of Production Management and Engineering, Warsaw University of Life Sciences, Warsaw, Department of Pharmaceutics, Delhi Pharmaceutical Sciences and Research University, Govt. of NCT of Delhi, New Delhi
+Department of Pharmaceutics, Delhi Pharmaceutical Sciences and Research University, Government of NCT of Delhi, New Delhi, School of Pharmaceutical Education and Research, Jamia Hamdard, New Delhi, Department of Wood Processing, Mendel University in Brno, Brno, Department of Production Management and Engineering, Warsaw University of Life Sciences, Warsaw, Department of Pharmaceutics, Delhi Pharmaceutical Sciences and Research University, Government of NCT of Delhi, New Delhi